 Roman ruins tease you with glimpses of the Cotswolds’ intriguing historical past.

 Gloucester and Cirencester were the first Roman administrative centres, while substantial Roman settlements once existed in many of the villages and town.
+If you have more time, here are some great tips on how to spend the day out in Gloucestershire.

 The one place to look forward to seeing is Stow-on-the-Wold.